 In addition to academic affairs, the Vice President for Academic Affairs and Dean of the College has oversight for the Center for Career & Professional Development, the Center for Global Citizenship, the Center for Teaching and Learning, Diversity Affairs, Grace Doherty Library, Information Technology Services (including telecommunications), and the Registrar.

 ACADEMIC AFFAIRS STAFF LISTING

-Brian Cusato joined Centre’s faculty in 2006 as assistant professor of psychology, and he became an associate professor and Centre Scholar in 2009.
+Brian Cusato joined Centre’s faculty in 2006 as assistant professor of psychology, became an associate professor and Centre Scholar in 2009, and a full professor in 2018.
 In 2016, Cusato was named associate dean of the College.
 For the 2018-19 academic year, he will serve as interim vice president of academic affairs and dean of the College.